AI use in award entries – research by The Independent Awards Standards Council

 During October and November of 2024 members of the Independent Awards Standards Council used LinkedIn, personal connections and an email campaign to seek the views of awards judges and awards organisers into the increasingly important subject of award submissions being drafted using generative AI.
 Is it an acceptable evolution or is it bad practice that should be deterred?

-The purpose of this research is to establish:
+The purpose of this research is to:

-A comment from the survey picked up on this purpose “The integration of AI in award submissions is indeed a complex and evolving topic, and it’s crucial to establish clear guidelines as AI technology becomes more prevalent.“
+A comment from the survey picked up on this purpose: “The integration of AI in award submissions is indeed a complex and evolving topic, and it’s crucial to establish clear guidelines as AI technology becomes more prevalent.“

 Who took part?